Updated March 9, 2021

 What Will Be Used in Place of Refrigerant 22?

 The replacement of choice is R410A.
 The most popular and widely known brand name for this refrigerant is Puron®, but identical refrigerants are available from multiple manufacturers under a range of different names.
 R410A was first brought to market in 1991 by a company in the Honeywell organization.
 Today R-410A is produced by a variety of different companies all over the world.
 This refrigerant is a great improvement over Freon, as it does not contribute in any way to the depletion of the ozone layer.

 What Can I Do with an R22 AC Unit?

 To be frank, your options are limited if your home’s air conditioner uses it.
 Just like the car phase-out from the late 80s, you are facing additional costs no matter what you choose to do.

 R22 Cannot Be Purchased By Homeowners

 No amount of canny comparison shopping will net you a good deal on R22 refrigerant.
-R22 is not sold in local stores or through internet storefronts; the only people who can obtain it are licensed, EPA-certified air conditioning technicians.
-The cost of buying R22 from licensed technicians is going to rise as recycling the refrigerant in compliance with new regulations grows more expensive.
+It is not sold in local stores or through internet storefronts; the only people who can obtain it are licensed, EPA-certified air conditioning technicians.
+The cost of buying R22 from licensed technicians is going to rise as recycling it in compliance with new regulations grows more expensive.